powersync-ja/self-host-demo/README.md

 The configuration can be modified to match other project topologies.

-Edit the `.env` file and config files in the Config directory with your specific settings.
+Edit the `.env` file and config files in the `./config` directory with your specific settings.

 ### Connections